-The town of Wisconsin Dells, Wisconsin, has long been equated with being the waterpark capital of the USA.
+The town of Wisconsin Dells, Wisconsin, has long been equated with being the water park capital of the USA.

-Chutes, slides, wave pools and lazy rivers — hosted at a mind-blowing 21 water parks are the major attraction, but you will also find plenty to see and do beyond the theme parks.
-To kick off a two-day visit, hop on an Original Wisconsin Ducks, a narrated, one-hour tour helps you get the lay of the land and a mini history-lesson, too.
+Chutes, slides, wave pools and lazy rivers at a mind-blowing 21 water parks are the major attraction, but you will also find plenty to see and do beyond the theme parks.
+To kick off a two-day visit, hop aboard Original Wisconsin Ducks, a narrated, one-hour tour helping you get the lay of the land and a mini history-lesson, too.
 The fleet of World War II amphibious vehicles cruise down the Wisconsin River and across Lake Delton through Wisconsin Dells' downtown.
 It's been a staple experience in this town since the 1940s.

 Water Parks Galore

 Still want to boost your adrenaline?
-Vertical Illusions offers four options for adventure: kayaking, stand-up paddle boarding, zip-lining and rock-climbing.
+Vertical Illusions offers four options for adventure: kayaking, stand-up paddleboarding, zip-lining and rock climbing.
 Its guided tours are perfect for timid travelers and also provide insights into the region, whether you're exploring caves along the Wisconsin River or taking in a rare bird's-eye view of Chimney Rock Park from the treetops.

 Specialty Dining, Shopping and Spa Treatments

 Looking to scoop up a bargain?
 Outlets at the Dells offers some 60 stores selling major brand and designer goods at deep discounts.

 Before heading home, book a massage at Sundara Inn & Spa, a resort-like spa tucked into the forest and built around feng shui principles.
 You can stay overnight in a suite or villa, or plan a day experience.